geometerio/elixir-phoenix-dockerfile-examples/README.md

    to `postgres://postgres:postgres@host.docker.internal/sample_phoenix_app_with_postgres_db_dev?sslmode=disable`
 1) Add and modify the file `lib/<your_app_name>/release.ex` for running migrations

-Note that the Dockerfile should not require any edits
+Note that the Dockerfile should not require any edits.

 ## Deploying on Digital Ocean's App Platform